UniLuFS2020-ReplicationSeminar/Capstone-Project-Bernhard-Eymann/README.md

 ## Hypotheses
 My two hypotheses are:
-- Citizens of the canton expect a progress of digitalization in the canton.
+- Citizens of the canton favor a progress of digitalization in the canton.
-- Legislative projects on digitalization reflects a progress of digitalization in the canton.
+- Legislative projects on digitalization reflect a progress of digitalization in the canton.

 ## Data
 I will use the following publicly open data sources: